mateoconlechuga/cesium/readme.md

 ### Running Programs
 Cesium can run programs written in ASM, C, ICE, or BASIC, either from the archive or not.
 It is prefered that you place programs in the archive, as it will protect them against RAM clears.
 To run a program, simply press <kbd>2nd</kbd> or <kbd>Enter</kbd>.
 After a program is finished running, it will return to Cesium.
+Note: pressing <kbd>2nd</kbd> to back up RAM before running will only work if the "Backup RAM" option is enabled in the Cesium settings.
+Otherwise, the program will be run without backing up the RAM.

 ### Features
 *HUD:*